sudo-battlekafer/solid-octo-bassoon/README.md

 - save

 # group_vars
-everything is customizable, but at the minimum, update these:
+everything is customizable, but at the minimum, update these to use Proxmox:
 - admin_ssh_user
 - admin_ssh_key (full ssh-rsa dfjklsdfjds user@machine)
 - proxmox_storage